My first Medialoper assignment, and I’ve already missed a deadline.

-Lopy e-mailed me last night to remind me that my story should be filed no later 5 a.m. this morning.
-By 8 a.m. my voice mail was full and I was ignoring Lopy’s frantic IMs.
-The general election isn’t until November 2008 — over 18 months away.
-Why the hell do I have a 5 a.m. deadline in April of 2007?
+Lopy e-mailed me last night to remind me that my story must be filed no later than 5 a.m.
+By 8 a.m., my voice mailbox was full, and I was ignoring Lopy’s frantic IMs.
+The general election is over 18 months away.
+So why the hell do I have a 5 a.m. deadline in April of 2007?

 The fact that candidates seem eager to embrace new media opportunities is a classic example of campaigns doing whatever it takes to reach out to voters wherever they may be.

 The move into Second Life is not without risks, of course.
 For example, the John Edwards campaign was roughed-up almost immediately after opening its headquarters.

 First, a carbon copy of the Edwards campaign headquarters popped up next door — except the group behind the cloned building was supporting television psychic John Edward for president.
 Surprisingly, the Edwards campaign was not amused.
 That’s problematic for Edwards because campaign organizers need to have a sense of humor if they expect to last long in Second Life.